 For this purpose, wind-driven rain architectural louvers are drainable and are typically the highest performing louvers available.
 They are the best bet keeping water out of the air stream.

-A 2007 article published in the AMCA concluded that the design of a wind-driven (WDR) louver is, in fact, the best defense against water infiltration for buildings.
+A 2007 article published by AMCA concluded that the design of a wind-driven (WDR) louver is, in fact, the best defense against water infiltration for buildings.
 They detailed the test standard 550-15, which measures the water rejection competency of louvers during high-velocity wind and rain.

 The study also established that WDR louvers are “highly effective at keeping the rain out” while delivering significantly higher airflow compared to traditional louvers.